rusticstuff/flexpect/README.md

 }
 ```

-## Limitations

-flexpect does not work as inner attributes (`#![flexpect::e(...)]`) nor on statements, expressions or blocks due to compiler limitations.

 ## How it works

-- On Rust versions before 1.43.0, the attribute does nothing due to a bug in earlier versions.
+- On Rust versions before 1.43.0, the attribute translates to nothing due to a bug in earlier versions.
 - From Rust 1.43.0 to 1.80, it translates to `#[allow(...)]`.
 - From Rust 1.81 onwards, it translates to `#[expect(...)]`.

-This allows your code to compile without unexpected warnings across different Rust versions while still maintaining lint expectations in newer versions.

-The minimum supported Rust version is 1.38.0.
+The minimum supported Rust version is 1.38.

+## Limitations

+flexpect does not work as inner attributes (`#![flexpect::e(...)]`) nor on statements, expressions or blocks due to compiler limitations.